Chicago Blackhawks

-Franchise history
+History

 Founding

-On May 1, 1926, the NHL awarded an expansion franchise for Chicago to a syndicate headed by former football star Huntington Hardwick of Boston.
+On May 15, 1926, the NHL owners met in Montreal and awarded an expansion franchise for Chicago to a syndicate headed by former football star Huntington Hardwick of Boston.

 At the same meeting, Hardwick arranged the purchase of the players of the Portland Rosebuds of the Western Hockey League for $100,000 from WHL president Frank Patrick in a deal brokered by Boston Bruins' owner Charles Adams.
 However, only a month later, Hardwick's group sold out to Chicago coffee tycoon Frederic McLaughlin.

 McLaughlin had been a commander with the 333rd Machine Gun Battalion of the 86th Infantry Division during World War I. This division was nicknamed the "Blackhawk Division" after Black Hawk, a Native American of the Sauk nation who was a prominent figure in the history of Illinois.
 McLaughlin named the new hockey team in honor of the military unit, making it one of many sports team names using Native Americans as icons.
 However, unlike the military division, the team's name was spelled in two words as "Black Hawks" until 1986, when the club officially became the "Blackhawks", based on the spelling found in the original franchise documents.

 The Black Hawks began play in the 1926–27 season, along with its fellow expansion franchises, the Detroit Cougars (now the Detroit Red Wings) and New York Rangers.
 The team had to face immediate competition in Chicago from Eddie Livingstone's rival, the Chicago Cardinals, who played in the same building.
 McLaughlin took a very active role in running the team despite having no background in the sport.
 He hired Bill Tobin, a former goaltender who had played in the Western League, as his assistant, but directed the team himself.
 He was also very interested in promoting American players, then very rare in professional hockey.
 Several of them, including Doc Romnes, Taffy Abel, Alex Levinsky, Mike Karakas, and Cully Dahlstrom, become staples with the team, and under McLaughlin, the Black Hawks were the first NHL team with an all-American-born lineup.